 We can notice here that a colon is missing in the if statement.

-Syntax errors, also known as parsing errors, are perhaps the most common kind of complaint you get while you are still learning Python: 87while you are still learning Python:
+Syntax errors, also known as parsing errors, are perhaps the most common kind of complaint you get while you are still learning Python:

 1. >>> while True print('Hello world')